 RBB is a financial holding company registered under the Bank Holding Company Act of 1956, as amended.
 Our principal business is to serve as the holding company for the Bank and RAM.
-At June 30, 2021, RBB had total consolidated assets of \$3.9 billion, gross consolidated loans of \$2.7 billion HFI and HFS, total consolidated deposits of \$3.1 billion and total consolidated stockholders' equity of \$442.3 million.
+At September 30, 2021, RBB had total consolidated assets of \$3.8 billion, gross consolidated loans of \$2.9 billion HFI and HFS, total consolidated deposits of \$3.0 billion and total consolidated stockholders' equity of \$456.0 million.
 RBB's common stock trades on the Nasdaq Global Select Market under the symbol "RBB".

-The Bank provides business banking services to the Chinese-American communities in Los Angeles County, Orange County, Ventura County (California), Brooklyn, Queens and Manhattan (New York City), Chinatown and Bridgeport (Chicago), Las Vegas (Clark County, Nevada) and in Edison, New Jersey, including remote deposit, E-banking, mobile banking, commercial and investor real estate loans, business loans and lines of credit, SBA 7A and 504 loans, mortgage loans, trade finance and a full range of depository accounts.
+The Bank provides consumer and business banking services to the Chinese-American communities in Los Angeles County, Orange County, Ventura County (California), Brooklyn, Queens and Manhattan (New York City), Chinatown and Bridgeport (Chicago), Las Vegas (Clark County, Nevada) and in Edison, New Jersey, including remote deposit, E-banking, mobile banking, commercial and investor real estate loans, business loans and lines of credit, SBA 7A and 504 loans, mortgage loans, trade finance and a full range of depository accounts.
 RAM was formed to hold and manage problem assets acquired in business combinations.

-The Bank operates 22 full-service banking offices in Arcadia, Cerritos, Diamond Bar, Irvine, Los Angeles, Monterey Park, Oxnard, Rowland Heights, San Gabriel, Silver Lake, Torrance, and Westlake Village (California), Brooklyn, Queens and Manhattan (New York City), Chinatown and Bridgeport (Chicago), Las Vegas (Nevada) and Edison, New Jersey.
-The Bank is a Community Development Financial Institution and as such is able to receive grants from the United States Treasury Department.
-Any grants we receive will be used to invest in low-to-moderate income areas in the communities we serve.
+The Company operates 22 full-service banking offices in Arcadia, Cerritos, Diamond Bar, Irvine, Los Angeles, Monterey Park, Oxnard, Rowland Heights, San Gabriel, Silver Lake, Torrance, and Westlake Village (California), Brooklyn, Queens and Manhattan (New York City), Chinatown and Bridgeport (Chicago), Las Vegas (Nevada) and Edison, New Jersey.